|

 This may seem subjective but, just as in art, good design has quantifiable

-elements: composition, use of color, use of material, attention to detail
+elements: composition, good use of color, use of better material, attention to detail

 and artistic merit of design.
 These pieces have it all!